Wakanda/wakanda-oauth2/README.md

 `Modules/OpenID/config.json`

-`_DATACLASS_USER` : DataClass where to save your users
+`_DATACLASS_USER` : DataClass where to save your users ( should contain at least two string fields : `email` and `UID` )

 `redirect` : redirects to when the login is successful

 ####Warning
+- `require( 'OpenID' ).login` will become your solution's loginlistener.
-Users with empty passwords will not be able to login after the service activation
+- Users with empty passwords will not be able to login after the service activation.

 ##Create a new provider module